grakkit/grakkit/README.md

 # Getting Started

+## Important

+**Headless use of the GraalJS engine is currently under construction.
+Until this is ready, the client or server must be ran with the GraalVM JVM.**

 ## Installation
 Head on over to the [releases](https://github.com/grakkit/grakkit/releases) page and grab the latest version for your platform.
 After that, just drop the JAR in whatever **plugins**, **mods**, or **addons** folder you would to install any other plugin, mod, or addon.